yairm210/Unciv/Mods.md

 - You can't, as of yet, change e.g. the tech tree or policy branches, since you can only add and not remove definitions.

 Mods are located in a `/mods` directory, on Desktop that should be next to your .jar file.

+In Android, they should go into the `Android/data/com.unciv.app/files/mods` directory.

 Each folder in the /mods directory is a different mod.

 Mods have 2 subfolders:
-- jsons - here you should put files that alter the data of game objects, the order of the files is as in https://github.com/yairm210/Unciv/tree/master/android/assets/jsons
+- jsons - here you should put files that alter the data of game objects, the order of the files is as in [the base json files](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons)
-- Images - here you should put game images, as in https://github.com/yairm210/Unciv/tree/master/android/Images These images are built (at runtime) into a single image with an 'altas', so if you see "game.atlas" and "game.png" files being generated, now you know what for
+- Images - here you should put game images, as in [the base image files](https://github.com/yairm210/Unciv/tree/master/android/Images)
+These images are built (at runtime) into a single image with an 'altas', so if you see "game.atlas" and "game.png" files being generated, now you know what for

-For an example, you can refer to https://github.com/yairm210/Unciv-mod-example - just download the ExampleIncaMod and put it in a /mods folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Inca as a playable civilization!
+For an example, you can refer to [the example mod](https://github.com/yairm210/Unciv-mod-example) - just download the ExampleIncaMod and put it in a /mods folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Inca as a playable civilization!

-If you want to add a new civilization as a mod, you should check out https://github.com/yairm210/Unciv/wiki/Making-a-new-Civilization to see what's required, or see the example Inca mod =)
+If you want to add a new civilization as a mod, you should check out [the Civ making instructions](https://github.com/yairm210/Unciv/wiki/Making-a-new-Civilization) to see what's required, or see the example Inca mod =)

 There is now a [list of mods](https://docs.google.com/spreadsheets/d/1043Ng9ukrL3y8MUXBVl7-C9JsQGnBi5R5mkmS2l7FFg/edit#gid=0)!